 The Island Institute has produced a short three-part series focusing on the effects of climate change and ocean acidification on fisheries in the United States.
 The videos were originally published in 2017, but much of the information remains relevant today.

 Part One, Warming Waters in the Gulf of Maine, focuses on the effects of climate effects on our nation’s fisheries.
 Scientists, managers, and fishermen have all begun to discuss how we can and should be planning for the inevitable, but unpredictable, climate effects on the marine ecosystem.
 For the full report, click here.

 Part Two, Ocean Acidification in Alaska, focuses on the how fishermen in Alaska are dealing with the growing problem of ocean acidification.
 For the full report, click here.

 In Part Three, Collapse and Adaption in the Apalachicola Oyster Fishery, Mainers travel to Apalachicola, Florida, to see what happens when a fishery collapses completely and what the community is doing to adapt and revitalize itself.
 For the full report, click here.

 Actions You Can Take

 Use our SeaGrass Grow Carbon Calculator to calculate your carbon emissions and donate to offset your impact!
 The calculator was developed by The Ocean Foundation to help an individual or organization calculate its annual CO2 emissions to, in turn, determine the amount of blue carbon necessary to offset them (acres of seagrass to be restored or the equivalent).
 The revenue from the blue carbon credit mechanism can be used to fund restoration efforts, which in turn generate more credits.
-Such programs allow for two wins: creation of a quantifiable cost to global systems of CO2-emitting activities and, second, restoration of seagrass meadows that form a critical component of coastal ecosystems and are in sore need of recovery.
+Such programs allow for two wins: the creation of a quantifiable cost to global systems of CO2-emitting activities and, second, the restoration of seagrass meadows that form a critical component of coastal ecosystems and are in sore need of recovery.